Details: One award will be presented. Candidates may be nominated by their mentors, colleagues, or may self-nominate. Details are provided below.

 Dr. Dan Renouf

-Dr. Daniel Renouf is a medical oncologist at BC Cancer, Vancouver Centre, and an Associate Professor at the University of British Columbia, Department of Medicine.
+Dr. Renouf is a medical oncologist at BC Cancer Vancouver and an Associate Professor at the University of British Columbia, Department of Medicine.
 He received his Doctor of Medicine from the University of Alberta and completed his internal medicine and medical oncology training at the University of British Columbia and BC Cancer.
-He undertook further training in early drug development and gastrointestinal oncology at Princess Margaret Cancer Centre and the University of Toronto, and obtained a Masters of Public Health from Harvard University.
-Daniel’s research interests include developmental therapeutics, genomics, and biomarker development within gastrointestinal cancers, with a focus on pancreatic cancer.
-He is the leader of the BC Cancer Phase I program, the BC Cancer GI Tumour Group chair, the Co-Director of Pancreas Centre BC and is the Co-chair of the Canadian Cancer Trials Group Pancreatic Cancer disease group.
+He undertook further training in early drug development and gastrointestinal oncology at Princess Margaret Hospital and the University of Toronto and obtained a Masters of Public Health from Harvard University.
+Dr. Renouf’s research interests include developmental therapeutics, genomics, and biomarker development within gastrointestinal cancers with a focus on pancreatic cancer.
+He is the leader of the BC Cancer Phase I program, the BC Cancer GI Tumour Group chair, the Co-Director of Pancreas Centre BC and is the Co-chair of CCTG’s Pancreatic Cancer disease group.

 2019 Award Winner